 The Future is Here: Bioengineered Medical Devices and Regenerative Therapies

 Could humans someday regrow limbs?
 What if medical implants could be designed not just to temporarily replace tissue or organs but instead to boost regenerative growth?
 Recent biotechnology innovations and discoveries in molecular biology and immunology have enabled next generation medical devices and regenerative therapies to advance more rapidly than ever.
-Join Bob Guldberg, the Robert and Leona DeArmond Executive Director of the Phil and Penny Knight Campus for Accelerating Scientific Impact, as he explores his research on regenerative medicine and shares insights from his career translating new medical devices into improved patient care.
+On April 24, 2019, Bob Guldberg, the Robert and Leona DeArmond Executive Director of the Phil and Penny Knight Campus for Accelerating Scientific Impact, explored his research on regenerative medicine and shares insights from his career translating new medical devices into improved patient care.